 Limestone and Dolomite Barrens

 Exposed, carbonate rock outcrops and associated xeric rocky slopes provide the requisite habitats for the herbaceous communities of this group.
 These calcareous barrens are scattered throughout the western Virginia Ridge and Valley region, usually occurring on steep, south- to west-facing slopes.
-In The Cedars region of Lee County, "flatrock" limestone barrens are present on gently rolling topography.
+In The Cedars region of Lee County and in central Rockbridge County, "flatrock" limestone barrens are present on gently rolling topography.
 The degree of exposed bedrock cover is variable, and many occurrences have considerable development of thin soils and gravel.
 Soils typically have high pH (> 7.0) and calcium levels; in addition, dolomitic soils have relatively high magnesium levels.

 Communities in this group are highly localized, small-patch units that are considered state-rare and, in some cases, globally rare.
 Threats include quarrying, grazing, and invasive introduced weeds.Reference: Ludwig (1999).